lostmygithubaccount/dasky/README.md

 Dask + Azure ML = OSS Data Science & ML @ Scale.

 **Warning**: Currently, the demos in this repository will not run as-is.
-However with little modification, you can replicate them or replace with your own data in a ADLS storage account.
+However with little modification, you can replicate them or use with your own data in a ADLS storage account.

 ## Data overview